netdata/netdata/docs/anonymous-statistics.md

 ## Anonymous Statistics Script

-Every time the daemon is started or stopped and every time a fatal condition is encountered, netdata uses the anonymous statistics script to collect system information and send it to GA via an http call.
+Every time the daemon is started or stopped and every time a fatal condition is encountered, Netdata uses the anonymous statistics script to collect system information and send it to GA via an http call.
 The information collected for all events is:
  - Netdata version
  - OS name, version, id, id_like
  - Kernel name, version, architecture